kenyawebs/studio_tests/FIREBASE_DEBUG_CHANGES.md

       }
     }
     ```
-5.  **Final State (Production-Ready):** Deployed the final, secure ruleset once indexes were created.
+4.  **Final State (Production-Ready):** Deployed the final, secure ruleset once all necessary indexes were created via the generated links.

 ---